Transportation in Appalachia: Rail

-Henry G. Davis started the West Virginia Central and Pittsburgh Railway in 1880.
+Henry G. Davis started the West Virginia Central and Pittsburg Railway in 1880.
 In the ensuing years, it opened a huge swathe of timber and coal territory in northern West Virginia to use.
 It started in Piedmont, West Virginia, and pushed west creating such towns as Elkins, Davis and Thomas.
-It pushed east to Cumberland, Maryland, where it connected with traffic from the C&O Canal and the National Road.
-West from Elkins, Davis created the Coal & Coke Railway to Charleston, completing another crossing.
+It pushed east to Cumberland, where it connected with traffic from the C&O Canal and the National Road.
+Davis created the Coal & Coke Railway, which headed west from Elkins to Charleston, completing another crossing.
 These eventually formed the core of the Western Maryland Railway.
 The Western Maryland's Connellsville Extension was built west from Cumberland to Connellsville, Pennsylvania, beginning around 1906 and was completed in 1912.

-railroad transportation evolved greatly through time.
-One issue train-based travel had after the forestry boom in parts of Appalachia such as West Virginia was that flooding after rainfall was common as many of the trees and wildlife holding in water were removed for the lumbar industry.
-The technological progression benefited Appalachian railways however, as advancing tech soon lead to the implementation of crane and lift technology used for lifting heavy materials onto trains for transport.
-Previously done exhaustively by hand, the use of the lifts made those lift by hand requirements redundant drastically increasing the productivity of the railway based resource harvesting market.
+Railroad transportation evolved greatly through time, though flooding after rainfalls became common as many of the trees and wildlife holding in water were removed for the lumber industry.
+Technological progression benefited Appalachian railways however, as advancements in technology soon led to the implementation of crane and lift technology used for lifting heavy materials onto trains for transport, which was previously performed by hand, and drastically increased the productivity of the railway based resource harvesting market.

-Today the crossing of the Eastern Continental Divide by the West Virginia Central and Pittsburg Railway is abandoned and is used as a Rails to Trails corridor.
+Today, the crossing of the Eastern Continental Divide by the West Virginia Central and Pittsburg Railway is abandoned and is used as a Rails to Trails corridor.
 The other crossings are either part of CSX or the Norfolk Southern Railway and remain the only rail crossings of Appalachia.
 Cumberland still serves as a major rail hub for Appalachia where two main lines head west.